-Data collected by the water quality monitoring program were incorporated in modeling of Pleasant Bay through the MEP.
-The MEP analysis confirmed and illuminated many of the same findings demonstrated by the Alliance's Interim Reports.
-Notably, the report documented signs of nutrient-related stress throughout the system and found that thirteen of seventeen subembayments exhibited some level of impaired or degraded habitat health due to overloading of nitrogen3.
+Data collected by the water quality monitoring program were incorporated in modeling of Pleasant Bay undertaken by the MEP.
+The MEP analysis detailed in the 2006 Technical Report documented signs of nutrient-related stress throughout the system and found that thirteen of seventeen subembayments exhibited some level of impaired or degraded habitat health due to overloading of nitrogen.
 The report also documented excessively low dissolved oxygen levels in some subembayments such as Muddy Creek, Paw Wah Pond, Lonnie's Pond, Areys's Pond, Quanset Pond and Meetinghouse Pond, where surrounding land is densely developed and tidal flushing is restricted.
-The MEP report provided the basis for establishing total nitrogen Total Maximum Daily Loads (TMDLs) for sixteen subembayments in Pleasant Bay.
+The MEP report provided the basis for establishing total nitrogen Total Maximum Daily Loads (TMDLs) for nineteen subembayments in Pleasant Bay.
 The TMDLs provide the nutrient targets for local and regional nutrient management planning.